lionel68/STAN-BES-2017/readme.md

-# STAN Workshop for BES conference in December 2017
+# Stan Workshop for BES conference in December 2017

 ## Structure workshop